snyk/kubernetes-monitor/snyk-monitor/README.md

 ```
 The Snyk Integration ID is used in the `--from-literal=integrationId=` parameter in the next step.

-3. Finally, create the secret in k8s by running the following command:
+3. Finally, create the secret in Kubernetes by running the following command:
 ```shell
 kubectl create secret generic snyk-monitor -n snyk-monitor --from-file=./dockercfg.json --from-literal=integrationId=abcd1234-abcd-1234-abcd-1234abcd1234
 ```